-I like all sorts of pistols, but I choose to carry the Glock 19.
+I like all sorts of pistols, but I choose to carry the GLOCK 19.
 I believe the road to firearms knowledge is paved with money, embarrassment in classes and competitions, and rounds sent downrange.
-I’ve been fortunate to walk that path in the past fifteen years or so, and I’ve tried out dozens of different carry guns in that time.
-Here is how I learned that for me, the Glock tops them all.
+I’ve been fortunate to walk that path in the past 15 years or so, and I’ve tried out dozens of different carry guns in that time.
+Here is how I learned that for me, the GLOCK tops them all.

 I didn’t want to like GLOCK .
 Personally I think it’s an ugly little gun, chunky and square and about as attractive as a plastic trash can.
 And they are so…ordinary.
 It seems like everyone has a GLOCK, from half the competition shooters to the Highway Patrolman writing me a speeding ticket.
 I wanted to be the clever guy ahead of the game who was somehow different and better.
 I was stubborn about this, shooting revolvers, a Steyr M, SIG Sauers, 1911s, and HKs for years.
 And every defensive shooting class I went to, I was outshot by guys with stock GLOCKs that came in those Tupperware cases.